-This method is highly recommended when each production process is analyzed to determine the production costs at each phase.
+Actual costing is recommended when each production process is analyzed to determine the production costs at each phase.

-The formula for calculating actual cost is as follows
+The formula for calculating it is as follows.

 Actual Cost = Direct Costs + Indirect Costs + Fixed Costs + Variable Costs + Sunken Costs